 Instead of: He is low-functioning.

 Try: He needs a higher level of support.

 Just remember: Our words matter.
 And they can make all the difference.

 To learn more about Jessie's Inside Out Sensory Certificate for SLPs, click here.
 To learn about the Inside Out Sensory Communication Program for Parents click here.

 Psychology Today, Reframing Professional Language Around Autism

-Jessie Ginsburg, M.S., CCC-SLP is the founder of Pediatric Therapy Playhouse, a multidisciplinary clinic in Los Angeles, and the creator of ASD from the Inside Out, an online course for SLPs working with young autistic children.
+Jessie Ginsburg, M.S., CCC-SLP is the founder of Pediatric Therapy Playhouse, a multidisciplinary clinic in Los Angeles, and the creator of Inside Out Programs, online trainings for Parents and SLPs working with young autistic children.